 In this step, the OE slave cylinder is replaced with the Rekluse slave cylinder.
 Work quickly when performing the following steps.
-This method retains the fluid inside the line from the master cylinder, and makes the final bleeding step easier.
+This method retains the fluid inside the line, and makes the final bleeding step easier.

-- 1. Stand the bike up and lean it on its kickstand, or place it on a suitable bike stand. - 2.
-Remove the chain guard.
-There are two bolts on the front and one on the rear of the guard.
+- 1. Stand the bike up and lean it on its kickstand, or place it on a suitable bike stand. - 2.On the left side of the bike, while leaving the OE slave cylinder intact on the engine, use a wrench to remove the banjo bolt from the OE slave cylinder.

-- 3.On the left side of the bike, while leaving the OE slave cylinder bolted on the engine, use a wrench to remove the banjo bolt from the OE slave cylinder. - 4.
-Remove the clutch fluid line and the 2 OE crush washers from the OE slave cylinder.
+3. Remove the clutch fluid line and the 2 OE crush washers from the OE slave cylinder.
+Discard the used crush washers.

-- 5. Set the used crush washer aside.
-They will not be reused. - 6.
-Attach the clutch fluid line to the Rekluse slave cylinder using the OE banjo bolt and the 2 new crush washers from Rekluse.
-Make sure the banjo fitting is between the 2 crush washers.
+4. Attach the clutch fluid line to the Rekluse slave cylinder using the OE banjo bolt and the 2 new crush washers from Rekluse.
+Make sure the clutch fluid line is between the 2 crush washers.